 And lastly, ArmorLoc 3L backings greatly improve moisture and rot resistance.
 On top of it being fully permeable, the polyester layers are a non-absorbent synthetic material, further reducing the likelihood of moisture soaking and rotting the backing.

 The Bottom Line

 Individually, ArmorLoc 3L and Silverback have forever changed the course of artificial grass manufacturing, but their strength truly shines when brought together.
 The marriage of ArmorLoc and Silverback has produced a backing system proven to be the best in dimensional stability, tuft bind, tear strength, and ease of installation.

 Products utilizing this backing system have greatly reduced their risk of wrinkles, expansion, and shrinking once installed, as well as any potential for “creep”.
 This system is also fully permeable and achieves an extremely high tear strength – excellent for sport applications.

-And because the Armorloc backing is woven and stitched and Silverback soaks into the weave and weft of Armorloc then bonds chemically, it creates a more pliable turf to allow for straighter cuts with less fray – making this the preferred backing system by installers.
-Then, with the addition of EcoCell, this improved system comes full circle, answering to the environmental impacts of manufacturing by substituting a nonrenewable resource with a sustainable one – earning certifications such as LEED and Bio-Preferred.
+Because the ArmorLoc backing is woven and stitched and Silverback soaks into the weave and weft of ArmorLoc, and then bonds chemically, it creates a more pliable turf to allow for straighter cuts with less fray – making this the preferred backing system by installers.
+Then, with the addition of EcoCell, this improved system comes full circle, answering to the environmental impacts of manufacturing by substituting a nonrenewable resource with a sustainable one.